150+ Bookish Words for Book Lovers: Delight and Inspire Your Vocabulary

 Also, if you’re curious about the surprising influence of ancient languages on everyday lingo, check out this fun roundup of English words with Greek roots, and don’t miss this one on Latin words hiding in plain English, too.

 Also, if you know me from my travel blog, you already know I’m obsessed with collecting beautiful words from around the world.
-I actually shared a whole bunch of them once in that post on Travel Melodies and later built a deeper, more extensive version over at Wordista as this massive list of untranslatable words.
+I actually shared a whole bunch of them in that post on Travel Melodies (now shifted here, where it truly belongs), and later built a deeper, more extensive version over at Wordista as a massive list of untranslatable words.

-Wherever I travel, I make it a point to learn and understand at least a few words in the local language—it’s my way of connecting with a place and its people.
+Wherever I travel, I make a point of learning at least a few words in the local language; it’s my way of connecting with a place and its people.

 Lately, my new obsession has been figuring out all this fancy bookish slang (and yes, I even made a whole post on bookish acronyms and phrases if you want to keep up with the lingo) and wondering who comes up with these gems.